powrusr/dox/docs/html/_sources/sphinx.md.txt

 sed -i "s#docs/_build/#docs/build/#" .gitignore
 ```

-Also ignore the Makefile and make.bat files as they are
+ignore the Makefile and make.bat files as they are
 created upon running `sphinx-quickstart`

 ```bash